 We provide compression services primarily in shale plays, including the Fayetteville, Marcellus, Woodford, Barnett, Eagle Ford and Haynesville shales.
 We believe compression services for shale production will increase in the future.
-According to the Annual Energy Outlook 2012 prepared by the U.S. Energy Information Administration, or EIA, natural gas production from shale formations will increase from 23% of total U.S. natural gas production in 2010 to 49% of total U.S. natural gas production in 2035.
+According to the Annual Energy Outlook 2013 Early Release prepared by the U.S. Energy Information Administration, or EIA, natural gas production from shale formations will increase from 34% of total U.S. natural gas production in 2040.
 Not only are the production and transportation volumes in these and other shale plays increasing, but the geological and reservoir characteristics of these shales are also particularly attractive for compression services.
 The changes in production volume and pressure of shale plays over time result in a wider range of compression requirements than in conventional basins.
 We believe we are well-positioned to meet these changing operating conditions as a result of the flexibility of our compression units.
 While our business focus is largely compression serving shale plays, we also provide compression services in more mature conventional basins.
 These conventional basins require increasing amounts of compression as they age and pressures decline, which we believe will provide an additional source of stable and growing cash flows for our unitholders.